ellekasai/ellekasai.com/_posts/2014-10-09-sweden-trip.md

 ---

-At the second week of September this year, I traveled in Sweden, Italy, and Germany with my boyfriend for a week.
+On the second week of September this year, I traveled in Sweden, Italy, and Germany with my boyfriend for a week.

 First I’d like to talk about our trip in Sweden.
 We visited Stockholm city and stayed there for 2 days.
 The city has many beautiful architecture and I enjoyed watching them very much.